 The fund will always hold a mixture of higher and lower risk assets to help achieve its objectives.
 Higher risks assets include equities and property; medium and lower risk investments include gilts, corporate bonds, cash and cash alternatives.

 Equities are shares in companies listed on stock exchanges around the world.
-As shares can rise and fall in value very easily, equities are riskier than many other investments, but usually offer the greatest potential for higher returns in the long run.
+As shares can rise and fall in value very easily, equities are riskier than most other investments.
+However, they usually offer the greatest chance of higher returns over the long term.
 In our With-Profit Fund the equity part of the asset mix includes equity-type assets that are not quoted on stock exchanges, plus alternative investments such as commodities.
 We only invest a small proportion in alternative investments, typically less than 5%.

-This is investment in business property, such as offices, factories and shopping centres.
+This is investment in commercial property, such as shopping centres and business offices.
 A valuer’s opinion often decides the value of property investments.
 There can be a delay in moving all or part of investments in property as it may not be possible to sell property investments immediately.
-It’s important to remember the value of property investments can go down as well as up and are not guaranteed.
+It’s important to remember the values of property investments can go down as well as up and are not guaranteed.